AbeHiroto/AbeHiroto/README.md

 ## 🍉"Obsessed with Watermelon"
 ![Obsessed with Watermelon](https://github.com/AbeHiroto/AbeHiroto/blob/main/gh_prof01.jpg)
 - **[Check it out from here🍉!](https://abehiroto.com/wmapp)**
-- **Description**: An online two-player variant of Tic-Tac-Toe with a mischievous referee system.
+- **Description**: An online two-player variant of Tic-Tac-Toe with a mischievous referee system
+- Built with great help of ChatGPT
 - **Features**
   - **Registration free!** Just share a invitation url with your friend to play.
   - Unique referee system that alters gameplay unless he's bribed.